Schools

 Armstrong has sided with Scenario C.

-“This plan will bring enrollment and program growth and predictability back to Jefferson, while still maintaining robust offerings at neighboring schools,” the recommendation reads.
+“This plan will bring enrollment and program growth and predictability back to Jefferson, while still maintaining robust offerings at neighboring schools,” Armstrong’s recommendation reads.
 “Additionally, almost all students who live within one mile of a high school will be able to attend their closest school.”

 Under Scenario C, the district projects that all four high schools affected by the redistricting will see enrollments above 1,100 students in the 2030–31 school year, though parents have asked for longer-term forecasts.
-That academic year, the latest PPS forecasts out, would see Jefferson enrolled with 1,232 students, Grant with 1,416, McDaniel with 1,524 and Roosevelt with 1,153.
+That academic year, the latest one PPS forecasts, would see Jefferson enrolled with 1,232 students, Grant with 1,416, McDaniel with 1,524 and Roosevelt with 1,153.
 If enrollment projections from Portland State University hold, PPS will in future years struggle to hold all of its high schools above the 1,100 student figure.

 “This is the first step in a systemwide review, not a standalone change,” the recommendation reads.
 “The next phase of school right-sizing will begin in 2026.”